-If you’re looking for a pocketable camera, then there are a range of great choices available on the second-hand market, with these second-hand classic compact cameras being our choice for future classic compact digital cameras.
+If you’re looking for a pocketable camera, then there are a range of great choices available on the second-hand market.
+We predict these second-hand classic compact cameras to become future classics.

-Joshua Waller lets us know why these are models you should be looking at, and why they’re likely to be the retro camera of choice.
-These models are far more advanced than basic point-and-shoot cameras, but can of course be used in fully automatic modes if required.
+Joshua Waller explains why these compact cameras should be considered, and why they’re likely to be the retro classics of choice.
+They are far more advanced than basic point-and-shoot cameras, but can of course be used in fully automatic modes if required.

-Here we’ve been looking through some of our favourite compact digital cameras, and potential future classic compacts, that you should be looking at if you’re in the market for a great second-hand compact camera.
+Here we look through some of our favourite compact digital cameras; potential future classic compacts for consideration if you’re in the market for a great second-hand compact camera.

-We’ve selected used models that offer manual controls, as well as raw shooting support, plus additional advanced features, that make these great models to use especially if you’re looking to get the best out of these cameras.
+We’ve selected used models that have manual controls, as well as raw shooting support, and additional advanced features that make them great to use – and to their full potential.
 Some of these offer classic styling, as well as external controls, making them much more pleasant to use than your standard compact digital camera.

 You’ll also find that buying from an established US or UK retailer means you can often get a warranty to go with the used digital camera, whereas buying from other second-hand marketplaces such as eBay, Facebook or Craigslist, it’s unlikely you’ll get any warranty.
 Some of these models, despite their age, may also be available new, giving you the chance to buy one in mint condition.